The University of Edinburgh

 Student Reviews

-Below you can see course specific reviews for 42 graduates of Scandinavian Studies and Linguistics MA (Hons) at The University of Edinburgh for each of the survey questions in comparison to the average for all UK degree courses in Linguistics.
+Below you can see course specific reviews of 75 graduates of Scandinavian Studies and Linguistics MA (Hons) and other courses in Linguistics at The University of Edinburgh for each of the survey questions in comparison to the average for all UK degree courses in Linguistics.

 Overall student satisfaction